iScsc/iscsc.fr/README.md

 # iscsc.fr
 This is the iScsc website source code.
-**This website is still in development and should not be deployed at the moment**
+**This website is still under development and should not be deployed at the moment**

 ## MERN
 The tech stack I chose for this web application is MERN with: